heroesofabenez/game/INSTALL.md

 Requirements
 ------------
 Obviously, you need PHP.
 Version 5.6 or later is required, but 7.0+ is highly recommended.
 Then you need web server (preferably Apache or Nginx) and sql server (MySql, PgSql, MariaDb, etc.).
-The game uses Composer to manage its dependecies so you have to have it installed.
+The game uses Composer to manage its dependencies so you have to have it installed.
 You also need Git if you want to contribute.

 Downloading
 -----------